cotech/jekyll-website/_coops/mediablaze-hosts.md

 Security is core for us, that’s why we’re always looking for new ways to increase your safety online and provide you with some of the best and trusted services out there at an affordable cost.

-Visit: http://mediablazehosts.coop for more information about us and our services, or email: letschat@mediablazehosts.coop
+Visit: https://mediablazehosts.coop for more information about us and our services, or email: cs@mediablazehosts.coop